 Click on the Map Network Drive button.

-Enter data for the following fields in the Connect to Network Disk window:
+Enter data for the following fields in the Connect to Network Disk window.
+Depending upon your network drive configuration, not all fields may be required.

 Server name: the host name or IP address of the remote computer